Createdd/Writing/2021/articles/awsAppAndDomain.md

 - in case you want to set the route directly to the dns address you can copy the DNS name of your load balancer

 ![](../assets/awsAppAndDomain_2021-03-21-18-58-15.png)

+Note, that I simply set up the https requests here.
+Ideally you can also set up the redirect from your http to https domain here as well.
+Additional info can be found [here](https://aws.amazon.com/premiumsupport/knowledge-center/elb-redirect-http-to-https-using-alb/).

 # Update Route53